 Mobile App Analytics Services for App Developers

-The reason why mobile app analytics is a huge trend these days is that they can provide relevant information customised to each developer’s roles and responsibilities, which in turn can be used to keep apps fresh and healthy.
+The reason why mobile app analytics is a huge trend these days is that they can provide relevant information customized to each developer’s roles and responsibilities, which in turn can be used to keep apps fresh and healthy.

-For starters, it can monitor crashes across devices and platforms and tie them with alerts to spur developers into immediate action and save the app from being abandoned by too many users.
-Data related to crashes can then be segmented to prioritise decisions about fixes and upgrades.
+Secondly, app analytics can monitor crashes across devices and platforms and tie them with alerts to spur developers into immediate action and save the app from being abandoned by too many users.
+Data related to crashes can then be segmented to prioritize decisions about fixes and upgrades.
 Basically, it allows developers to have a bird’s eye view of what’s crashing on the client side, and trace it back to the server side.
 Equipped with specific metrics such as affected devices, app versions, operating systems, app use and so on, developers can troubleshoot issues in a more streamlined manner, as well as make informed decisions on which older versions they can stop supporting.
 Going forward, it can help them concentrate efforts on improving app flow and design and compare new app KPIs with previous versions’.

 Monitoring app analytics is extremely important in the context of sophisticated apps that we have today.
 As developers build smarter apps incorporating next-gen features like speech recognition, Augmented Reality, Artificial Intelligence, etc, the need for robust backend analysis is heightened as developers need to be agile in identifying and resolving anomalies in their servers.
 A function rich app that keeps crashing makes a very bad impression.